AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 lost, and ultimately it will be converted in the last and wickedest sinner.

-Fire is an emblem of the divine punishments which purify the bad.[^211]
+Fire is an emblem of the divine punishments which purify the bad.[^212]
 \"Punishment is, in its operation, like medicine; it dissolves the hard heart, purges away the filth of uncleanness, and reduces the swellings of pride and haughtiness; thus restoring its subject to a sound and healthful state.\"

-"The Lord is the propitiation, not only for our sins, that is of the faithful, but also for the whole world (I John 2:2); therefore he truly saves all, converting some by punishments, and others by gaining their free will, so that he has the high honor that unto him every knee should bow, angels, men and the souls of those who died before his advent."
+"The Lord is the propitiation, not only for our sins, that is of the faithful, but also for the whole world (1 John 2:2); therefore he truly saves all, converting some by punishments, and others by gaining their free will, so that he has the high honor that unto him every knee should bow, angels, men and the souls of those who died before his advent."